john4ster/NoteBoard/README.md

 * In the server directory, run "node app.js"
 * Go to "localhost:3000" in your browser

+# Database Setup
+* The database needs two tables, a user table and a notes table
+* The user table has a username column, an encrypted password column, and a userID column
+* The notes table has a notes column, and a userID column
+* The userID is what connects the user to that user's notes

 # Technologies used
 * Front-end: HTML, CSS, and Javascript
 * Back-end: NodeJS